A zero-energy building, also known as a net zero, zero net energy or net zero energy building, is a building with zero energy consumption.

 For a net-zero energy building project to be completed, industrial construction experts carry out extensive planning and calculations.
 These experts also have to pay close attention to the building process and incorporate necessary systems to enable the building to produce its energy.

 According to top commercial general contractors in San Francisco, zero energy buildings have a lower ecological impact during the lifetime of the building compared to some “green buildings.”
 This is because designers of net-zero buildings are motivated to apply holistic design principles and use naturally recurring assets, such as daylight and passive solar orientation.
-On the other hand, some green buildings demand the importation of fossil fuel or energy to satisfy the needs and requirements of the owners.
+On the other hand, some green buildings demand the importation of fossil fuel or energy to satisfy the owners’ needs and requirements.

 What Makes a Commercial Building A Zero Energy Building?